My Guide To Scotland

 If someone offers you a Glasgow Kiss, always refuse.

-A Square Go is actually a threat of impending physical violence.
-To be avoided.
+A Square Go is actually a threat of impending physical violence. lways worth avoiding in Scotland.

-Sex in Scotland refers to what people have their potatoes ‘tatties’ delivered in.
+The Term Sex in Scotland refers to the thing people have their potatoes (tatties) delivered in.

 Other vital words you might need to know: